-Lee Thean Yew

-Chief Financial Officer
+Lee Thean Yew Male Chief Financial Officer

-Mr. Lee Thean Yew, Malaysian, aged 57, was appointed as Group Financial Controller on 1 January 2018.
+Mr. Lee Thean Yew, Malaysian, aged 58, was appointed as Group Financial Controller on 1 January 2018.
 He is a qualified accountant who graduated with a Bachelor Degree of Accountancy (with Honours) from University of Malaya in 1988.
 He has been a member of the Malaysian Institute of Accountants (MIA) since 1992.
-He has more than 27 years of working knowledge in accounting disciplines such as financial accounting, compliance reporting, budgeting, taxation and systems development.
+He has more than 28 years of working knowledge in accounting disciplines such as financial accounting, compliance reporting, budgeting, taxation and systems development.
 He was promoted to Chief Financial Officer on 28 May 2018.
+He is a member of the Employee Share Option Scheme Committee.